The Wolf Conservation Center is pleased to offer the opportunity for high school interns to gain experience in wildlife conservation and education.

 QUALIFICATIONS:

-- Must be at least 16 years of age (driver’s license is encouraged).
+• Must be at least 16 years of age and a senior in high school

 TO APPLY: